Invariant Theory, Magic State Distillation, and Bounds on Classical Codes: Integer programming

 which would give rise to a code with $\epsilon_{\rm out} \approx 395 \epsilon^4 +O(\epsilon^5)$.
 However, none of the weight enumerators saturating Theorem \ref{conjecture-1} correspond to actual codes.

-Some putative weight enumerators with $\nu \geq 5$ for $n \geq 23$ with integer coefficients satisfying all our constraints are presented below.
+For $n \geq 23$, we can find many putative weight enumerators with $\nu \geq 5$ with integer coefficients satisfying all our constraints.
 A complete classification of $M_3$-codes of size $n \geq 23$ does not exist in the literature, so we do not yet know if codes possessing these weight enumerators exist.

 We first list some class 5 enumerators, with $\nu \geq 5$: \begin{itemize} \item A weight enumerator for a putative $[[23,1,7]]$ code with $\epsilon_{\rm out} \approx 587 \epsilon ^5 +O(\epsilon^6)$, and threshold $\epsilon_*=0.175343$: